Skip to main content

 • Provide Training and Awareness

-• Promote a culture of security awareness within the organization.
+• Foster a culture of security awareness.

 • Document and Communicate

-• Clearly document the security baseline and make it accessible.
+• Clearly document the baseline for reference.

 System Configuration Managers